Reinstating an Architecture Firm’s Disabled Google Business Profile

 Phase 02: Build Your Core Pages & Supporting Content

-We typically recommend building out 12 types of pages:
+We typically recommend building 12 page types.

 Homepage